wintoncode/Winton.DomainModelling.AspNetCore/README.md

 ## `Result` Extensions

 `Result<TData>` is a type defined in the `Winton.DomainModelling.Abstractions` package.
 It is a type that is intended to be returned from domain operations.
 It allows operations to indicate both successes and failures to the client.
 In this case the client is an ASP.NET Core Controller.
 In a Controller, however, we need to return an `IActionResult` rather than a `Result<TData>`.
+We have two cases to consider:

-If the `Result<TData>` was a success then we typically want to return a 2xx response from the API containing the data in the body.
+* If the `Result<TData>` was a success then we want to return a 2xx response from the API containing the data in the body.
-If the `Result<TData>` was a failure then we typically want to return a 4xx response from the API containg [problem details](https://tools.ietf.org/html/rfc7807) in the body.
+* If the `Result<TData>` was a failure then we want to return a 4xx response from the API containg [problem details](https://tools.ietf.org/html/rfc7807) in the body.

-This library, therefore, provides a `ToActionResult` extension method for `Result<TData>` which matches on the result and converts it to an appropriate `IActionResult`.
+This library provides a `ToActionResult` extension method for `Result<TData>` which matches on the result and converts it to an appropriate `IActionResult`.
 There are various overloads to provide flexibility.
 It is expected that this will be used within an [`ApiController`](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-2.2#annotation-with-apicontroller-attribute) so that ASP.NET Core will apply its REST API conventions to the `IActionResult`.